conversailabs/website/doc/HEALTH_CLINIC_RECEPTIONIST_AGENT_PROMPT.md

 1. "May I have your full name?"
    - Spell back for confirmation
 2. "What's your date of birth?"
-3. "Best phone number to reach you?"
-4. "Email address?"
-   - Request spelling if needed
-5. "Do you have health insurance?"
+3. "Do you have health insurance?"
    - YES → "Which insurance provider?"
    - NO → "No problem.
 We offer payment plans."